-Arlington County's adopted CBPA map includes contiguous steep slopes 25 percent or greater as determined using a digital elevation model (DEM) based on 2-foot contour interval topography.
-Due to limitations of this model, the RPA delineation (see Section 4.34.4.1) may vary from the mapped RPA.
+The County's adopted CBPA map includes contiguous steep slopes 25 percent or greater as determined using a digital elevation model (DEM) based on 2-foot contour interval topography.
+Due to limitations of this model, the RPA delineation (see Section 4.4.1) may vary from what is depicted on the adopted map.